 Black Friday… that mad, post Thanksgiving rush to buy items that you had no idea you even needed 30 days ago.
 Hurry, hurry, hurry.
 Buy, buy, buy.
 I saw it all over town and TV today, right down to the viral video of two “jolly shoppers” fighting over a bargain in a suburban Minnesota mall.
 It all just screams love and joy and good times, doesn’t it?
 And doesn’t it also set quite the example for our children?
 The mad rush to obtain material goods at the expense of others.
-Well… I have two words for you… SLOW DOWN and start slow parenting.
+Well… I have two words for you… SLOW DOWN!
+Here is how you can join the slow parenting movement.

 Slow parenting isn’t about less work or doing nothing.
 It actually can be more work because you have to be thoughtful by being proactive – instead of reactive.
 It’s about setting rules that family and family time are treasured and come first, and then sticking to those rules.
 It’s the idea of slowing down long enough to actually ask the question… “Do we like what we are doing and how we are doing it?”